 Sandra Bishop – representing adult authors

-Sandra is currently interested in non-fiction submissions on pop-culture, celebrity memoir, business and productivity, cooking, hobbies, travel, lifestyle, parenting, and relationships from authors with an established platform, online or media presence, or recognized expertise.
-She will consider complete manuscripts from fiction authors she meets at conferences, or via referral from current clients, editors, or well-established authors.
+Sandra is currently interested in considering commercially viable non-fiction submissions on pop-culture, celebrity memoir, cooking, hobbies, travel, lifestyle, parenting, and relationships from authors with an established platform, online or media presence, or recognized expertise.

 No children’s books, erotica, academic, or textbooks, please.